The-Blockchain-Company/bcc-db-sync/Readme.md

-# Godx DB Sync
+# Bcc DB Sync

 ## Purpose

-The purpose of Godx DB Sync is to follow the Godx chain and take information from the chain and an internally maintained copy of ledger state.
+The purpose of Bcc DB Sync is to follow the Bcc chain and take information from the chain and an internally maintained copy of ledger state.
 Data is then extracted from the chain and inserted into a PostgreSQL database.
 SQL queries can then be written directly against the database schema or as queries embedded in any language with libraries for interacting with an SQL database.

-Examples of what someone would be able to do via an SQL query against a Godx DB Sync instance fully synced fully synced to a specific network is:
+Examples of what someone would be able to do via an SQL query against a Bcc DB Sync instance fully synced fully synced to a specific network is:

 * Look up any block, transaction, address, stake pool etc on that network, usually by the hash that